chinghuachen/natural-language-classifier-nodejs/README.md

 # Natural Language Classifier Nodejs Starter Application

-Follow the instructions here to create a Classifier service instance to power your app.
+Follow the instructions here to create a Classifier service instance on Bluemix.
+By default, the app will be hosted on Bluemix.
+If you prefer to host your app locally, additional instructions are provided.

 ## Create a classifier instance